 *Note: Make checks payable to ECC.
-Send to Student Accounts office.
+Send to the Student Accounts office.
 Allow 10-14 days for your tuition payment to be received.
-Your payment must be received and receipted by the payment due date or you will lose your class space.
+Your payment must be received and receipted by the payment due date, or you will lose your class space.

 Tuition Statement - Generated Online Only

 As soon as you enroll in classes, your registration/billing statement is ready.
 ECC will no longer mail registration/billing statements.
 Students can access their statement anytime by logging into the accessECC Student Portal and clicking on Self-Service.
 Find the statement by clicking on the Student Finance link.
 Choose the desired term and click on View Statement.

 Students are responsible for paying the amount due on their tuition statement by the corresponding due date each term.

 Other Ways to Pay Bills

 If you participate in College Illinois, you must bring a printed copy of your current benefits statement and a written authorization for the college to bill them on your behalf.
 This benefits statement must be submitted to the Student Accounts Office, Bldg B, Room B151, ECC Campus, by the tuition due date to avoid being dropped for non-payment.
 The student is responsible for any charges that will not be covered by the plan.
 It is also important to check with the Student Accounts Office whenever schedule changes are made.
 This must be done every semester that the student attends.
 The college will submit an invoice to College Illinois after mid-term to ensure all registrations are complete prior to billing.

 Trusts & 529 Plans (other than College Illinois)